 The founder first went to Ghana in 2008 as a voluntary English teacher.
 She immediately fell in love with the beautiful country and its wonderful people.

-Go Girl Ghana aims to change existing social norms for the equality of girls and the improvement of their education
+Go Girl Ghana advocates to change existing social norms in communities for the equality of girls and the improvement of their education

 We envisage a world where girls believe in themselves, they are educated, they are able to make decisions about their own bodies, are equipped to speak up and reach their full potential.
 We need to advocate social change with girls and their communities so they can be part of the growth of their families, communities and their country